onflow/cadence/docs/language.md

     }
 }

-// In this example the account is available as the constant `account`.
+// In this example an authorized account is available through the constant `authAccount`.

 // Create a new instance of the resource type `Counter`
 // and save it in the storage of the account.